Catholic Standard El Pregonero

 Broken utility poles downed by strong wind gusts are seen as Hurricane Milton approaches Fort Myers, Fla., Oct.
 9, 2024.
 As Hurricane Milton bears down on Florida just days after Hurricane Helene, Catholic Charities USA announced Oct.
 9 that it has launched a dedicated disaster relief donation campaign at ccusa.online/milton, with 100 percent of all funds raised to be allocated to local Catholic Charities agencies.
 (OSV News photo/Ricardo Arduengo, Reuters)

-As Hurricane Milton takes aim at Florida just days after Hurricane Helene, Catholic Charities USA has launched a dedicated disaster relief donation campaign.
+(OSV News) -- As Hurricane Milton took aim at Florida just days after Hurricane Helene, Catholic Charities USA launched a dedicated disaster relief donation campaign.

-CCUSA – the official domestic relief agency of the Catholic Church in the U.S. and a member of Caritas Internationalis, the Church’s global network of humanitarian outreaches – announced the fund Oct.
-9, as the Category 4 Milton churned across the Gulf of Mexico toward Florida with maximum sustained winds of 130 miles per hour.
-Milton has fluctuated in intensity and was rated a Category 5 twice, but it dipped to Category 4 midday Oct.
-9.
+CCUSA -- the official domestic relief agency of the Catholic Church in the U.S. and a member of Caritas Internationalis, the church's global network of humanitarian outreaches -- announced the fund Oct.
+9, as Milton churned across the Gulf of Mexico toward Florida with maximum sustained winds of 130 miles per hour.

 Donations to the CCUSA relief fund can be made on the agency's website at ccusa.online/milton; by texting MILTON to 20406; or by mailing checks to CCUSA at 2050 Ballenger Ave, Suite 400, Alexandria, Virginia, 22314.
 Information about additional ways to give can be obtained by contacting CCUSA at (800) 919-9338 or donations@catholiccharitiesusa.org.

-President Joe Biden – who approved requests for federal emergency declarations from Florida Gov. Ron DeSantis and Marcellus W. Osceola Jr., chair of the Seminole Tribe of Florida – canceled his upcoming trips to Germany and Angola due to the expected impact of the hurricane.
-Following a briefing, Biden said Milton “is looking like the storm of the century,” urging residents to evacuate as “literally a matter of life and death.”
+President Joe Biden -- who approved requests for federal emergency declarations from Florida Gov. Ron DeSantis and Marcellus W. Osceola Jr., chair of the Seminole Tribe of Florida -- canceled his upcoming trips to Germany and Angola due to the expected impact of the hurricane.

 "Our brothers and sisters urgently need our prayers and our support as Hurricane Milton brings life-threatening conditions to Florida communities, some of which are still reeling from Hurricane Helene," CCUSA president and CEO Kerry Alys Robinson said.